SandorMiskey/TEBD/db/README.md

 ## Random improvements to be made

 * copy from trustone
-  * Exec
   * Query to map
   * Query to JSON
   * execTransaction
   * in all above: use type Statement, register last query(s) and result sets
+  * in all above: prepared statements
+  * do batches
   * typed result sets where applicable
 * support context.WithTimeout() in queries
 * setters (like Db.SetLogger()), reset (re-parse config)
 * connection catalog w/ close all